 All of these moments could have gotten ugly.
 Indeed, in my own mind they did get ugly.
 And I could have acted on them with a snide comment, a shove to somebody’s back, or yelling at the conductor who saw fit to yell at us passengers.

-That’s the thing about sin and why the church distinguishes venial sin from mortal sin.
+That’s the thing about sin and why the church distinguishes venial from mortal sin.
 These little, venial sins add up.
-They gather weight like snow on a canvas awning until the awning rips under their weight.
+They gather weight like snow on a canvas awning until the awning rips under their collective weight.
 Yet, how much does a snowflake weigh?
 How near can I get before the occasion becomes a reality?
-Near occasions are hard to avoid.
+Near occasions are hard to avoid, and they are everywhere.

 Haven’t had enough?
 Go to Robert Brancatelli.
 Feature image by John Rocha from pexels; subway photo by Fancycrave from pexels.
 Note to self: I thought of a name for a German-Japanese conglomerate: “Fuchs Sake.”
 The Brancatelli Blog is a member of The Free Media Alliance.